markhuang1212/code-grader/testcases/example-1/README.md

 # Writing Test Cases

-Please refer to this example test case.
+Please refer to this example for writing test case.